EMT vs. PVC Conduit: A Beginner’s Guide to Common Raceways

 Conduit Bodies and Fittings

 Conduit bodies (e.g., LBs, LLs, Ts) are fittings used to provide access to conductors for pulling, splicing, and bending.
-They are an essential part of most complex raceway systems.
-All fittings, from couplings to conduit bodies, must be UL listed and approved for the specific type of conduit and environment (e.g., rated for wet locations if used outdoors).
+All fittings, from couplings to conduit bodies, must be listed and approved for the specific type of conduit and environment (for example, listed for wet locations when used outdoors).

 Key Takeaways for Choosing the Right Conduit

-- Environment is Everything: Use EMT for dry, indoor locations where physical damage is a concern.
-Use PVC for underground, outdoor, or corrosive applications.
+- Environment is Everything: Use EMT in dry, indoor locations where a metallic raceway and mechanical protection are desired.
+Use PVC for underground, outdoor, or many corrosive applications, using products listed for the intended exposure.

-- Don’t Overstuff: Always perform a conductor fill calculation based on NEC tables to ensure safety and compliance.
+- Don’t Overstuff: Always perform a conductor fill calculation based on NEC Chapter 9 tables to ensure safety and compliance.

-- Installation Skills Vary: Conduit bending is a learned art for EMT, while PVC work requires proper cementing and planning for thermal expansion.
+- Installation Skills Vary: Conduit bending is a trained skill for EMT; PVC joining is solvent-based and installers must plan for thermal expansion on long runs.

 Frequently Asked Questions (FAQ)